McLaren MP4/4: Team performance

 At Silverstone, McLaren introduced revised aerodynamics to the MP4/4, doing away with the turbo "snorkels" (which force-fed air to the turbos) located on the top of the side pods.
-While this proved troublesome on the first day of qualifying, with both drivers feeling it created an imbalance in the cars, and the snorkels re-introduced for the rest of the British GP weekend, it was the last time the snorkels were seen on the MP4/4s for the rest of the season, as testing before the next round in Germany had shown the imbalance was caused by incorrect settings on the car's suspension and not by the removal of the snorkels.
-Team boss Ron Dennis estimated that the research and development on the revised aerodynamics had cost the team somewhere around £150,000 for something that was purely an aerodynamic gain and gave no extra horsepower to the Honda engine.
+While this proved troublesome on the first day of qualifying, with both drivers feeling it created an imbalance in the cars, and the snorkels re-introduced for the rest of the British GP weekend, it was the last time the snorkels were seen on the MP4/4s for the rest of the season, as testing at Silverstone the week after the British Grand Prix had shown the imbalance was caused by incorrect suspension settings on the cars and not by the removal of the snorkels.
+Team boss Ron Dennis estimated that the research and development on the revised aerodynamics had cost the team somewhere around £150,000 for something that even Steven Nichols considered a minimal aerodynamic gain and gave no extra horsepower to the Honda engine.

+Nichols also dispelled the myth that somehow Honda had managed to get around the FIA's pop-off valves and that their engines in the McLarens somehow had around 100 bhp more horsepower than the often quoted 650 bhp.
+As he pointed out, there was no getting around the fact that the cars could only carry 150 litres of fuel per race and the alleged extra horsepower would have meant not finishing on the allowable fuel, plus winning made the MP4/4's an obvious target of the FISA scrutineers who meticulously checked and re-checked the size of each cars fuel tank after every race.
+Senna's Chief Mechanic in 1988, Neil Trundle, also confirmed that the Honda engines basically ran on what was generally termed "Rocket Fuel" or "Jungle Juice" that was supplied by team sponsors Shell, with the fuel consisting of a special blend made up of around 84% toluene / 16% methanol for qualifying and around 60-40 toluene/methanol for racing.